Internal States of Hadrons in Relativistic Reference Frames: Approximation of Lorentz Transformation Generators by Differential Operators

-Therefore, we note that the representation of generators through differential operators can be obtained by considering some function of coordinates and time with a corresponding substitution of the independent variables in the function.
-But, as was mentioned in the previous section, in our case the replacement of the independent variables is impossible.
-Therefore, relation Eq.\ref{eq:dif1particl} can be understood only as a limit to which the ``proper" relativistic operator ${{\hat{M}}_{03}}$ is approached in the transition to a nonrelativistic approximation.
-The question then arises: "To what limit should this operator approach in case of many-particle system?".
-Given that the spatial components of the momentum are presented as a sum of the corresponding single-particle operators, we can make an assumption that the components in which one of indices is equal to zero are also additive.
-Then, for the two-particle system we have:
+Note that the expression of the generators in terms of differential operators can be obtained by considering a certain function of the coordinates and the time and by making the relevant substitution of independent variables in this function.
+However, as was

+marked in Introduction, the change of independent variables is impossible in our case.
+Therefore, relation \eqref{eq:dif1particl} can be understood only as a limit for the “correct” relativistic operator $\hat{M}_{03}$, when performing the non-relativistic approximation.
+Then, the following question arises: To what limit does this operator tend in the case of a many-particle system?
+Taking into account that the spatial components of the angular momentum are expressed as sums of corresponding one-particle operators, we may assume that the components, for which one of the subscripts equals zero, are additive as well.
+Then, for a two-particle system, we have

-As already noted, a quantity $\left| \Psi \left( t=0 \right) \right\rangle $, which is included in Eq.\ref{eq:peretvorenna3}, can be replaced in our case by coordinates part of energy eigenstate, which we denote as $\psi \left( {{{\mathbf{r}}}_{1}},{{{\mathbf{r}}}_{2}} \right)$, at the transition to a nonrelativistic approximation.
-This function does not depend on time and is the operator eigenfunction of the total momentum of system, that corresponds to zero eigenvalue.
-If we consider that operator Eq.\ref{eq:pripucenna} can be written as:
+As already noted, when making the non-relativistic approximation, the quantity $\left| \Psi \left( t=0 \right) \right\rangle$, in \eqref{eq:peretvorenna3}, can be replaced, in our case, by coordinate part $\psi \left( {{{\mathbf{r}}}_{1}},{{{\mathbf{r}}}_{2}} \right)$. of the energy eigenstate.
+This function does not depend on the time, and it is the eigenfunction of the operator of total system momentum corresponding to the zero eigenvalue.